topesoul/test/cleanedREADME.md

 ### Educational Context

-This project is part of my coursework for the L5 Diploma in Web Application Development at Code Institute.
-The goal is to apply the knowledge and skills acquired during the course to a real-world project, demonstrating proficiency in web development, user experience design, and project management.
+This project is part of my milestone Project 2 in my coursework for the L5 Diploma in Web Application Development at Code Institute.
+The goal is to apply the knowledge and skills acquired during the course to a real-world project, demonstrating proficiency in web application development and user experience design.

 ## Strategy Plane